Which is the first National Park in India? Jim Corbett?

 Flora and Fauna of the First National Park in India

 Common trees are Sal forests, Chaurs, Khair, etc. We can see the freshwater plants near the Ramganga River.
-Freshwater vegetation is Polygonum, Veronica, Hypericum, Ranunculus, etc. There are over 600 plant species in this park.
+Freshwater vegetation includes Polygonum, Veronica, Hypericum, Ranunculus, etc. There are over 600 plant species in this park.

 Trees in Jim Corbett National Park